metricly/metricly-docs/content/getting-started/gs-filtering.md

 ## Filter Types

-There are several types of filters used in Metricly.
+There are several types of filters used in CloudWisdom.
 Each one provides a unique perspective into your environment.

 ### Inclusion Filters